-Income Tax Expense is equal to the amount of current income tax expense (benefit) and deferred income tax expense (benefit) for continuing operations.
+Income Tax Expense equals the amount of current income tax expense (benefit) and deferred income tax expense (benefit) for continuing operations.

 Effective Tax Rate

-The Effective Tax Rate is the tax rate that reported most frequently on financial statements.
+The Effective Tax Rate is the tax rate reported most frequently on financial statements.
 The formula for calculating the Effective Tax Rate is Taxes Paid / Taxable Income.
-Taxable Income is also known as Earnings before Taxes.
+Taxable income is also known as Earnings before Taxes.